singhalyogesh/sdk-doc/README.md

 ### Using the SDK with your Android Studio Project

-1. Ensure that your Minimum SDK version is API level 16 or above ( Android 4.1 ).
+1. Ensure that your Minimum SDK version is atleast API level 16 or above ( Android 4.1 ).
 In case your android project compiles for API level below 16, you can include the following line in your AndroidManifest.xml file to avoid any compilation issues :
 ```java
 <uses-sdk tools:overrideLibrary="com.truecaller.android.sdk"/>
 ```